Rotherham abuse victims tell their stories

 "I had no choice really, because they used to threaten to get my mum and rape my mum.

-"So in my mind, as a 13 or 14 year old, it was 'well if I didn't go out and see them they are going to get my mum and are going to rape her'."'Asking for it'
+"So in my mind, as a 13 or 14 year old, it was 'well if I didn't go out and see them they are going to get my mum and are going to rape her'."

 Another victim said she suffered dozens of attacks at the hands of a gang over five years after being groomed from the age of 11.